goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** The process must go on and get restarted upon failures.
 For simple scenarios, process management tools like PM2 might be enough but in today's ‘dockerized’ world, cluster management tools should be considered as well

-**Otherwise:** Running dozens of instances without a clear strategy and too many tools together (cluster management, docker, PM2) might lead to DevOps chaos
+**Иначе:** Running dozens of instances without a clear strategy and too many tools together (cluster management, docker, PM2) might lead to DevOps chaos

 🔗 [**Read More: Guard process uptime using the right tool**](/sections/production/guardprocess.md)